UserLH1/OSproject/README.md

 ### Running the Application

-To compile and run your application, first clone it with ```bash git clone https://github.com/UserLH1/OSproject.git```, then follow these steps:
+To compile and run your application, first clone it with ```git clone https://github.com/UserLH1/OSproject.git```, then follow these steps:

 1. **Navigate to Scripts Directory**:
    Change your current working directory to the `scripts` directory within the project.